liferay/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay-dxp/02-configuring-the-patching-tool/01-patching-tool-basic-configuration.markdown

     The configuration hasn't been saved.
 Please save this to the default.properties file.

+Here are ways to resolve the Liferay Home issue:

+- Specify the Liferay Home path in the `default.properties` file.
-In this case you can either add the folder manually to the configuration or create the `.liferay-home` file and re-run the auto-discovery process.
+- If the Liferay Home is in the Patching Tool's tree, create a `.liferay-home` file in the Liferay Home folder and re-run the  auto-discovery process.

-When the patching tool is configured, you can run `patching-tool info` and receive information about the product version.
+When the Patching Tool is configured, running `patching-tool info` reports product version information.

+That's it!
+Now that you've installed and configured the Patching Tool, you're ready to download and install patches.